DIKU-Steiner/MPC15/code/SteinerExact/README.md

 ## Code overview

 The main parts of the Branch algorithm are in `Branch/Branch.cpp`.
 The main parts of Smith\* are in `SmithStar/SmithStar.cpp`.
-The iterative procedure to obtain relative minimal trees is implemented in `PointPlacement.{h,cpp}` and is mostly taken from the Smith algorithm.
+The iterative procedure to obtain relative minimal trees is implemented in `PointPlacement.cpp` and is mostly taken from the Smith algorithm.